 1. “Document, Don’t Create” –Gary Vaynerchuk

 That’s why simply documenting what your business does every day makes good live broadcasts and story posts.
-It gives customers a glimpse behind the curtain and humanizes your brand by showing all the human effort that’s involved.
+It gives customers a glimpse behind the curtain and humanizes your brand by showing all the human effort involved.
 Even videos of your team heckling each other make great live broadcasts and stories.
 And you don’t have to spend hours brainstorming.

 2. Webinars and Q&As